singh1114/best/_posts/2020-04-03-decision-tree-algorithms-machine-learning.md

 ## Classification Trees

-Classification Trees are the trees in which we predict the values in some category.
+Classification Trees are the trees in which we classify the values as the output of the model.

 For example, predicting whether you want to give loan to the incoming customer or not.